netxms/netxms-doc/admin/installation.rst

            * - ``--prefix=DIRECTORY``
              - Installation prefix, all files go to the specified directory
            * - ``--with-agent``
              - Build monitoring agent.
-It is strongly recommended to install agent on a server box
+It is strongly recommended to install the agent on a server

   #.
 Run build binaries and install them into /usr/local (unless changed with configure flag ``--prefix``)